AriaSalvatrice/AriaModules/README.md

 - TODO: **Quack**: This smaller 7hp version only include piano buttons, and a single polyphonic quantizer column from QQQQ.
 - TODO: **Q<**: 3hp.
 1 column.
 External input.
 Tiny.

-Those modules are all expanders of each other: the left one sets the scale to the one on the right, which forwards it.
+Those modules are all TODO: expanders of each other: the left one sets the scale to the one on the right, which forwards it.
 For example, if you only require two quantizer lines and no sequencer, you can use **Quack** on the left and **Q<** on the right, to use only half the size of **QQQQ**.
 If expander behavior is not desired, you can leave a gap between the instances, or TODO: disable expander features from the right-click menu.

 The scale of the device can be set from multiple sources, and **the last source to make a change always has the last word what's the scale**.
 All the quantizer lines on a module follow the same scale.
-And while in this documentation, I call them scales for simplicity, **QQQQ** also works with chords, and can be a fantasatic arpeggiator.
+And while in this documentation, I call them scales for simplicity, **QQQQ** also works with chords (albeit, without knowledge of their voicing), and can be a fantasatic arpeggiator.

 Let's look at the controls of **QQQQ** in detail.
-If you understand them, you'll also understand what the smaller form factors do.
+Once you understand them, you'll also understand what the smaller form factors do.

 - **Piano keys**: They always show you the current scale.
 Keys lit in yellow are parts of the scale, while unlit keys are disallowed.
 You can also click on the keys to change which notes are allowed.
-When you click the **visualize** button of a quantizer line, the notes currently playing on that line are lit pink.
+TODO: When you click the **visualize** button of a quantizer line, the notes currently playing on that line are lit pink.

-In the **LCD Area at the top of the device**:
+In the TODO:**LCD Area** at the top of the device:

-- **Scale** and **Key**: Selects the scale, and its key.
+- **Scale** and **Key**: Selects a preset scale, and its key.
 The available scales were curated for ease of use and instant satisfaction rather than for comprehensiveness, avoiding duplication in the form of scales that can be expressed as modes of another (for your convenience, an exception is made for Natural Minor and Pentatonic Minor).
 The following scales, along with my qualified opinion about them, are available:
     - **Chromatic** - All the notes, all the time!
-It's a great deal if you like every note!
+It's a great deal if you like every note.
     - **Major** - The white keys of the piano!
 I'm not really sure why we need anything else, but hey, your call if you want something exotic.
     - **Natural Minor** - It is the exact same thing as the major scale, but it has a different "tonic" making it more suitable for being sad.
     - **Melodic Minor** - You can use it to write melodies!
 Before this scale was invented, music had no melodies.